Tired After Eating? 5 Potential Causes & Ways To Prevent It, From Nutrition Experts

 Identifying what may be causing you to crash and burn after a meal is one thing, but avoiding it is another.
 Fortunately, there are simple steps you can take to help keep your energy levels high and minimize those sleepy feelings after you eat:

 Naidoo advises adjusting your meal composition—specifically, decreasing carbs and including more protein- and fiber-rich foods.
-"In doing so, we optimize nutrients that keep our blood sugar levels steady: Both protein and fiber are known to improve glycemic control.
+"In doing so, we optimize nutrients that keep our blood sugar levels steady: Both protein4 and fiber5 are known to improve glycemic control.
 Also a fiber-rich meal means extra love for your gut, as our gut microbes thrive on fiber."
-There's also evidence that a veggie-rich diet with ample amounts of healthy fats reduces post-meal sleepiness.
+There's also evidence6 that a veggie-rich diet with ample amounts of healthy fats reduces post-meal sleepiness.

-And here's Naidoo's pro tip: "Research suggests that including vinegar in carbohydrate-rich meals may improve glycemic control and, subsequently, prevent post-meal fatigue."
+And here's Naidoo's pro tip: "Research suggests that including vinegar7 in carbohydrate-rich meals may improve glycemic control and, subsequently, prevent post-meal fatigue."

 There's a lot of contradictory information out there when it comes to diet, but one thing is clear—eating regularly matters.
 "The body performs best while operating on a consistent schedule with sleep, wake, and scheduled mealtimes," says Naidoo.
 "This encourages balanced energy, constant blood to nourish the brain, and appropriate hunger cues—all contributing to optimal alertness and mental clarity."